August von Jilek: Contributions to naval medicine

-Jilek’s achievements in naval medicine included the publication of two studies of malaria, a disease which was endemic to Istria, and in 1868 he wrote a report on gastroenteritis which may have been an internal Navy Department document.
-He oversaw the introduction of Listerian antisepsis and the professionalization of the service, that is, the replacement of the earlier ship’s surgeons, often little more than medical orderlies, with fully qualified doctors.
+Jilek's achievements in naval medicine included the publication of two studies of malaria, a disease which was endemic to Istria, and in 1868 he wrote a report on gastroenteritis which may have been an internal Navy Department document.
+He oversaw the introduction of Listerian antisepsis and the professionalization of the service, that is, the replacement of the earlier ship's surgeons, often little more than medical orderlies, with fully qualified doctors.

-Jilek’s regular duties were partly or completely interrupted when he accompanied the Archduke on board SMS Novara for a botanical cruise to Brazil in 1860, then joined his household at the palace of Miramare outside Trieste, 130 km from Pola, and finally when he escorted his patron, now Emperor Maximilian I, to Mexico in 1864.
+Jilek's regular duties were partly or completely interrupted when he accompanied the Archduke on board SMS Novara for a botanical cruise to Brazil in 1860, then joined his household at the palace of Miramare outside Trieste, 130 km from Pola, and finally when he escorted his patron, now Emperor Maximilian I, to Mexico in 1864.
 Maximilian appointed two subsequent personal physicians during his brief reign in Mexico.
-Since Jilek had not left the service of Austria it is reasonable to assume that he returned directly from Vera Cruz with the Novara.
+Since Jilek had not left the service of Austria it is reasonable to assume that he returned directly from Veracruz with the Novara.

 August married Cattarina von Reya Castelletto, but it is unknown if they had had children.
 He died at Trieste on 8 November 1898.

-As a result of Jilek’s trip to Brazil a species of passion flower, Passiflora jilekii Wawra, was named after him in 1863.
-He was knighted (Iron Cross) in 1867, but whether before or after Maximilian’s execution on 19 June of that year is not known.
+As a result of Jilek's trip to Brazil a species of passion flower, Passiflora jilekii Wawra, was named after him in 1863.
+He was knighted (Iron Cross) in 1867, but whether before or after Maximilian's execution on 19 June of that year is not known.